jarad/swgoh/data-raw/README.md

   - date: date in YYYY-MM-DD format
   - userID: designated user identification number
   - level: the level for that user at the start of the day
+  - power: the galactic power for that user at the start of the day

 ## store